 The Cross-Border Data Problem

 Most research infrastructure is built for a single region.
 Traditional global terminals have limited China-data depth; domestic services like Wind or Choice are deep on China but shallow globally.
-Every cross-border researcher knows this fragmentation — it is the reason they keep three terminals open and spend half their day moving data between them.
+Every cross-border researcher knows this fragmentation — they keep three terminals open and spend half their day moving data between them.

 KSINQ’s data layer was built to solve this specific problem: how do you create a single analytical environment where Chinese and global market data are equally accessible, equally queryable, and equally integrated into the reasoning process?